psychemedia/sin-eater-resources/src/_initial_observations.md

 Mr. Symons, Esq., reassured the President as the focus of his attention, whilst also acknowledging the contemporary view of the President:

-> JELINGER C. Symons, Esq.- -Of course my impression was as to the custom of the sin-eater.
+> JELINGER C. Symons, Esq.- -Of course my impression was as to the custom of the "sin-eater".
 Some part the custom appears arise out of respect for the dead.

 Mr Moggridge then tried to regain control of the discussion: